Social Studies at Lincoln Public Schools

 High School students have the opportunity to continue to develop social studies skills through the in-depth study of a variety of disciplines over the course of four years.
 Freshman level required courses focus on developing citizenship and cultural awareness through the study of civics and geography.
-Sophomores and juniors conclude the chronological studies of world and US history, respectively.
+Sophomores and juniors conclude the chronological studies of world and U.S. history, respectively.
 Juniors and seniors experience courses in Economics and Psychology.
 Seniors conclude their social studies courses with the study of Government and Politics, emphasizing positive contributions to their communities by the completion of community service hours.
-There are also a number of alternative offerings, such as AP courses, and elective courses at the high school level.
+There are also a number of alternative offerings, such as Advanced Placement courses and elective courses at the high school level.
 Please consult department chairs at individual schools for this information.

 *Note: Please see the “Community Resources” tab for more information about about unique programs and opportunities in social studies classes at Lincoln Public Schools.